ArkEcosystemArchive/docs-legacy/docs/api/webhooks/README.md

 # Webhooks

+The webhooks API allows you to register a webhook in a specific node, which will send a payload to a predefined target when certain conditions are met.
+Webhooks ensure that you do not need to poll the public API periodically and are a robust way to stay up-to-date with the blockchain state.

 ::: warning
 All HTTP requests have to be sent with the `Content-Type: application/json` header.
-If the header is not present it will result in malformed responses or request rejections.
+If the header is not present, it will result in malformed responses or request rejections.
 :::

 ## Authentication

-In order to communicate with the Webhooks API you will need to provide the token you configured on your node through the `Authorization` header.
+To communicate with the Webhooks API, you will need to provide the token you configured on your node through the `Authorization` header.
 Authenticating with an invalid token will return `401 Unauthorized`.

 ### Headers